djmeph/esp32-bluetooth-speaker/README.md

 McMaster Carr links/part numbers listed for common, recommended fastners, but the type or material you use is not important.
 Be mindful of the thread type (M3 0.5mm pitch) if using the recommended ruthex threaded inserts.

 Button-top lithium ion batteries are recommended, as they provide built-in protection circuits and fit better with the spring-type contacts of the diymore battery shield.
-Ultmiately, if it fits it sits, so if you have 18650 batteries laying around and want to use them, try them out and see if they fit.
+Ultimately, if it fits it sits, so if you have 18650 batteries laying around and want to use them, try them out and see if they fit.

 PETG filament is strong and somewhat flexible, and has a high melting point.
 This is typically the same type of plastic found in soda bottles.
 PLA is strong, but brittle, and typically gets the best layer adhesion in a 3D printer.
 Whatevery you choose, try not to abuse, drop, or throw the case.
 The components inside are susceptible to breaking and cannot withstand a lot of impact.